Financial-Times/engineering-progression/site/pages/competencies/how-to-use.md

 layout: o-layout-docs
 ---

 # {{page.title}}

-Engineering competencies are used to help identify when an engineer is ready for promotion.
-Competencies are _one_ part of the promotions process for engineers at the FT, meeting most or all of them indicates that an engineer may be ready for promotion.
+Engineering competencies are used to inform conversations about career progression between an engineer and their line manager.
+They define what an engineer is expected to be doing at a particular level.
+They are not a checklist, but a way to indicate what areas they may need to improve in.
+We also expect engineers to be meeting competencies from the levels _before_ their current one.

 We divide competencies into levels for different seniorities.

 ## Levels

-Each level represents the work needed to be promoted from one role into another, so the name of each level contains two different job titles:
+Each level represents the expectations and responsibilities that change from one level into another, so the name of each level contains two different job titles:

 <ul>
 {% for level in site.data.levels %}